donguree/hal-libs-header/documentation/source/system/mmc.rst

 Features
 ========
+| The main features provided by the MMC modules are:
 - Setting the PON(Power Off Notification)
     - The host should notify the device before it powers the device off.
 This allows the device to better prepare itself for being powered off.
     - The webOS platform requests the PON when power off.
 The garbage collection of the eMMC will be processed during power off.
 It can make the booting performance better.